hplp/ai-hardware-project-6501-group7/README.md

 2. Grid search for hyperparameter optimization: this can significantly improve the model's performance by systematically exploring the hyperparameter space such as such as learning rate, batch size, and number of epochs.

+3. Incorporating data augmentation can significantly enhance the model's robustness by exposing it to varied transformations of the training data
+          Added ImageDataGenerator with:
+            Rotation: Up to 20 degrees.
+            Horizontal Flipping: Random flips.
+            Brightness Adjustment: Between 80% to 120% of the original brightness.
+            Zoom: Random zoom up to 20%.
+        Applied the data augmentation to the training data.

+    Grid Search with Augmentation:
+        Integrated the ImageDataGenerator into the grid search using the .flow() method for on-the-fly data generation and augmentation during training.

+    Validation with Augmented Data:
+        Used augmented training data for both the native Keras and quantized Keras models.

+    Robustness:
+        Enhanced the model's generalization ability by training it on augmented data, ensuring better performance on unseen data.

+Benefits:

+    Increased Model Robustness: Augmented data helps the model generalize better.
+    Enhanced Performance: Grid search ensures the best hyperparameters are used for the augmented dataset.
+    End-to-End Optimization: Combines hyperparameter tuning and data augmentation seamlessly.

+4.